RiiConnect24/Wii-Guide/_pages/en_US/themes-vwii.md

 #### What You Need

-* A Wii U with the Homebrew Channel Installed.
+* A Wii U with the Homebrew Channel installed.
-* A Wiimote without WiiMotion Plus
+* A Wiimote without Wii MotionPlus
 * An SD card
 * A computer with Windows on it (or using Mono or Wine on Mac/Linux)
 * [MyMenuify](/assets/files/Mymenuify-Old-vWii.zip)